Leon4721/project-one/README.md

 ### Images & Media

 - All images and artwork are originals created by Sora AI (leonfreemans creations) unless credited below.
+- The following media assets were sourced from Pngtree and used under their free license:

+# blogz.png (used in the Media Hub section)

+# dvd.png (used in the Media Hub section)

+# vinyl.png (used in the Media Hub section)

 ### Code